 The Office of the Complaints Investigator can also recommend “other remedial actions,” for example recommending to ACC that it change its decision.

 What if you don’t agree with the decision of the Office of The Complaints Investigator?

-If you are unhappy with the Office of the Complaints Investigator’s decision, you can request a review of the decision by an external reviewer, using the same procedure that applies to ACC decisions on claims (for information see “Challenging an ACC decision / External review” in this chapter).
+If you disagree with the Office of the Complaints Investigator’s decision, you can request a review of the decision by an external reviewer, using the same procedure that applies to ACC decisions on claims (see: “Challenging an ACC decision”).

 Note: Unlike other external review decisions, an external reviewer’s decision about an alleged breach of the Code of ACC Claimants’ Rights cannot be appealed to the District Court.